x

 Harrison James and Former Principal Dancer Jillian Vanstone in The Dream by Aleksandar Antonijevic, courtesy of The National Ballet of Canada.

-A Boston premiere, The Dream is a one act ballet that tells the story of Shakespeare’s A Midsummer’s Night Dream with intricate dancing, elaborate costumes, and lighthearted humor.
+A Boston premiere, The Dream is a one act ballet that tells the story of Shakespeare’s A Midsummer’s Night Dream and is filled with mischievous characters, elaborate costumes, and lighthearted humor.
+The Dream features some of the finest choreography in existence.
 It is one of Ashton’s most widely performed ballets and a true British classic.

 “Two pairs of mortal lovers journey through a series of high-spirited misadventures, their fates at the hands of Oberon, King of the Fairies, and Titania, his Queen.
 They are joined by Bottom, whose humorous cavorting only adds to the jollity.”